1emvr/ROPEmporium/write4/write4.md

 ```
 In the `_pwnme` function: `s` pointer is 0x20 bytes. `_read` in 0x200 bytes maximum

-In the `_print_file` function: pass the string argument for file to open
+In the `_print_file` function: pass the string argument for file to open.
+The stack is 0x40 bytes

 - `.init_array` section is 0x8 bytes and is writable
 - `.fini_array` section is 0x8 bytes and is writable
 - `.dynamic` section is 0x10 bytes and is writeable
 - `.got` section is 0x10  bytes and is writable
 - `.got.plt` section is 0x8 bytes and is writable

+`mov [rbp+filename], rdi` is a potential write-what-where gadget that could be abused